benhaub/ccsToCMake/README.md

 from the IDE of your choosing (e.g. VsCode).
 This will not copy any application level source files.
 Only the ones neccessary for board bring-up.

-The supported microcontrollers are given by the <partNumber>.cmake files in the repository.
+The supported microcontrollers are given by the `./<partNumber>` folder in the repository.
-For example, cc32xx simplelink microcontrollers are supported since a cc32xx.cmake file exists.
+For example, Cc32xx simplelink microcontrollers are supported since a `Cc32xx/target.cmake` file exists.

 ## Setup steps